March 2017 North American blizzard: Mid-Atlantic (United States)

 On March 11, the National Weather Service issued blizzard watches for parts of the Northeast, including New York City.

 Late on March 12, officials issued a hazardous travel advisory in advance of the storm, which was predicted to bring up to 18 in of snow to parts of the state, including Staten Island.

 The following day on March 13, New York City mayor Bill de Blasio urged the residents of the region to avoid traveling at any point due to the dangerous conditions and also allowing for sanitation crews to respond faster.
 The New York City Department of Sanitation said that they had nearly 700 salt spreaders across the boroughs of the state, and 1,600 plows would be dispatched to clear the roadways.
 New York Governor Andrew Cuomo advised everyone in a statement that "[I] encourage all New Yorkers in affected regions to plan ahead, and avoid any unnecessary travel as the storm progresses," and also said to expect disruptions to travel and transportation.

-A state of emergency was declared in New York City on March 13, in which the subway system will be shut down on March 14.
+A state of emergency was declared in New York City on March 13, in which the above ground subway system will be shut down on March 14.
+LaGuardia Airport was also completely shut down.
 The state also declared state of emergency.
 The Wildlife Conservation Society closed all zoos and aquariums in New York City, and the Statue of Liberty, Ellis Island, Empire State Building, and several museums and libraries closed as well.